Art Making

 Explore the different shapes of ancient Greek vases, then make your own vase to take home.
 We provide the materials, you bring the creativity!

-Drop in anytime between 10 a.m. and 1 p.m. to explore a work of art, play with different materials, and exercise your imagination.
-Come for fifteen minutes or two hours—whatever your schedule allows.
-All ages are welcome; no tickets or reservations required.
+Drop in any time between 10 a.m. and 1 p.m. to explore a work of art, play with different materials, and exercise your imagination.
+No tickets or registration required.
+Come for fifteen minutes or two hours—whatever your schedule allows!
+All ages are welcome; children must be accompanied by an adult.